Berlioz and Fétis

 Not long after Berlioz alluded to Samuel’s letter when writing to his friend Auguste Morel: ‘I receive from time to time letters from abroad which momentarily rekindle my musical fires.
 There came one from Brussels a fortnight ago, about Faust, which surpasses everything that has ever been written to me in this vein, even the letters of Baron von Donop on Romeo and Juliet’ (CG no. 2077, 9 January).
 Encouraged by Samuel’s support Berlioz conceived the idea of giving a concert in Brussels which would include parts of Faust, and asked Samuel to transmit his proposals to the director of the Monnaie theatre, M. Letellier (CG no. 2073); prospects seemed at first encouraging (CG nos.
 2079, 2081), but the idea quickly faded and is not mentioned after January 1856.
 In April a possibility arose of a concert in Ghent during the summer, but this project too fell by the wayside (CG nos.
 2120, 2130).
 By this time Berlioz was committed to the composition of Les Troyens (cf. CG no. 2115) and his concert tours abroad were inevitably curtailed as a result (cf. CG no. 2188).

 Berlioz and Samuel apparently did not see each other again after 1855, but they continued to correspond for years to come.
 The day after Berlioz’s election to the Institut de France (21 June 1856) Samuel congratulated him warmly: the Institut had received in its midst ‘the greatest modern composer’ (CG no. 2140, 22 June; cf. 2144bis [in vol. VIII]).
 Berlioz maintained his interest in Samuel and his career, sending him his news and offering him advice from his own experience as critic and composer, though the tone of Berlioz’s letters became increasingly disillusioned as illness took its toll (CG nos.
 2186, 2190, 2341, 2350, 2370, 2472).
 Samuel on his side showed signs of frustration over the limits of what he was able to achieve (CG nos.
 2268, 2280, 2472).
 Berlioz had warned him: ‘It is not in Brussels that they will ever think of appointing an ardent and devoted ARTIST who is in his prime to the position [of conductor of a major musical institution].
 Brussels is too anxious to imitate Paris, especially in what concerns the art of music’ (CG no. 2190, 14 December 1856).
+In 1859 Berlioz referred twice to Samuel in flattering terms in his feuilletons (Journal des Débats, 18 February and 8 October).
 After 1860 there is a gap of several years in Berlioz’s letters to Samuel, though he had not forgotten him (cf. CG no. 2727, 20 May 1863).
 Samuel apparently kept writing regularly, but without giving his address, hence Berlioz was unable to reply (CG no. 3076).
 Early in 1866 he still hoped to entice Berlioz to conduct in Brussels, where some of his music had recently been played (cf. CG no. 3061), and in the meantime asked for suggestions about which works of Berlioz he should perform in Brussels in the Concerts populaires of which he had now become the conductor.
 Berlioz replied:‘Start with some overtures, as you had been intending; this will not involve any mutilation and works will be heard in their entirety.
 A good start would be the Francs-Juges overture, but it is the most difficult of all. […] But I fear that it will be a long time before I can go to Brussels and take advantage of all your very kind offers’ (CG no. 3076, 3 January 1866).
 The next month Berlioz thanked him for the care he had taken in a performance of the Roman Carnival in Brussels a few days before (CG no. 3100, 15 February).
 This is the last preserved letter of Berlioz to Samuel.

 Berlioz did in fact return once more to Belgium.
 In July 1866 he was invited to participate in an international jury to judge a competition in religious music at Louvain.
 The most detailed account comes from a letter to Estelle Fornier dated 25 July when back in Paris (CG no. 3149; cf. 3150-1):